01 of 10

 Taiwanese people like to cook the sauce with mince, extra firm tofu, chili bean sauce, French beans, and sweet bean sauce.
 But this version of Zhajiangmian uses edamame beans instead of French beans.

 05 of 10

 06 of 10

-This dish combines chicken, shrimp, and a spicy sauce made with hot chili oil.
+This Sichuan noodles dish combines chicken, shrimp, and a spicy sauce made with hot chili oil.
 The chicken is first marinated in a rice wine/soy sauce mixture and then stir-fried with garlic and shrimp.
 After the vegetables are cooked, the noodles are stir-fried and the entire dish is simmered in the spicy sauce.

-This recipe goes by several different names, including “both sides browned” and “twice browned” noodles.
+This pan-fried noodles recipe goes by several different names, including “both sides browned” and “twice browned” noodles.
 In all cases, the boiled noodles are browned on one side, then turned over and cooked on the other side, like a pancake.
-The crispy noodles can then be topped with a stir-fried mixture of meat, chicken, seafood, and/or vegetables in a rich sauce.
+The crispy noodles can then be topped with a stir-fried mixture of meat, chicken, seafood, and/or vegetables in a rich sauce.Continue to 9 of 10 below.

-Singapore-Style noodles (新加坡炒米粉, 星洲炒米) is a very popular dish in Chinese takeaways and restaurants in the UK.
-Some restaurants like to use Char Siu pork as one of the main ingredients to make this dish, but this recipe uses chicken breast since it's an ingredient that almost anyone can buy.Continue to 9 of 9 below.
+Singapore-style noodles (新加坡炒米粉, 星洲炒米) is a very popular dish in Chinese takeaways and restaurants in the UK.
+Some restaurants like to use Char Siu pork as one of the main ingredients to make this dish, but this recipe uses chicken breast since it's an ingredient that almost anyone can buy.